Toma400/Lapis_Tower/readme.md

 # Lapis
-Lapis is multilingual mini-library directed at three languages: Odin, Ruby and Go.
+Lapis is multilingual mini-library directed at four languages: Odin, Nim, Ruby and Go.
 It is made purely out of necessity of simplifying some basic features that are missing in those languages, or are made in a way that makes them annoying.